kingzamzon/docs/docs/SDK/Explanation/WalletSigs/authSig.md

 ## AuthSigs

-// TODO: replace api doc link

 To use Lit Protocol, you must present a wallet signature obtained from the user.
 This is refered to an as `AuthSig` in the documentation.
-You can use any EIP 4361 compliant signature (Sign in with Ethereum) for the authSig, but you must put the signature into the AuthSig data structure format (documented here https://lit-protocol.github.io/lit-js-sdk/api_docs_html/#authsig).
+You can use any EIP 4361 compliant signature (Sign in with Ethereum) for the authSig, but you must put the signature into the AuthSig data structure format (documented [here](https://js-sdk.litprotocol.com/interfaces/types_src.JsonAuthSig.html)).
 You do not need to use the Lit JS SDK to obtain the signature as long as it's EIP 4361 compliant and in the AuthSig data structure format.

 ## Format of AuthSig

-// TODO: replace api doc link

-The AuthSig should match this format: https://lit-protocol.github.io/lit-js-sdk/api_docs_html/#authsig
+The AuthSig should match [this format](https://js-sdk.litprotocol.com/interfaces/types_src.JsonAuthSig.html).

 An example AuthSig: